PriscillaMuli/Data_Science_Moringa_Core_W8_Independent_Project_2021_04_Priscilla_Muli_Python_Notebook/README.md

 **Description**

 A Hospital conducted a clinical camp to test for hypothyroidism.
-The data collected focused on Thyroid patients.
+The data collected focused on thyroid patients.
 The data was to be then used to build a model that determines whether or not the patient's symptoms indicate that the patient has hypothyroidism.

 **Platforms Used**